OSGP/gxf-design-decisions/redesign/business-case/business-case.md

-# Business case redesign GXF
+# Business case GXF Upgrade
 We want to strengthen GXF's position as an opensource IOT device management and data collection platform.
 This will require us to rethink the way GXF is developed and designed.